MarcBS/Ego-Object_Discovery/README.md

 	3) SVM 'Object' VS 'No Object' Filtering strategy for trimming most of the FP instances produced by any object detector.

+If you use this code, please cite the following papers:

+	Bolaños, M. & Radeva, P. (2015).
+“Ego-object discovery”.
+Pre-print: http://arxiv.org/abs/1504.01639 Bolaños, M., Garolera, M., & Radeva, P. (2015).
+“Object Discovery using CNN Features in Egocentric Videos”.
+In 7th Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA) (in press).

 Usage:

 	For a single object discovery execution: